The Chief Operating Officer Job Description for Scaling Fintech Firms

 This technical reliability is a non-negotiable standard for firms processing high-volume transactions across diverse European markets.

-Crucially, the COO manages the annual budget to ensure a 24 month runway for the business at all times.
+Crucially, the COO manages the annual budget to ensure the business maintains a 24-month runway at all times.

 This financial foresight allows the leadership team to make strategic decisions without the immediate pressure of capital depletion.